 The sections below establish University policy for reimbursement based on proper substantiation of the business expense, timely request for reimbursement, and payment approval.

-For each business expense reimbursement being requested, the valid business purpose of the expense must be stated, and two signatures will be needed: the individual who has incurred the expense and is requesting the reimbursement and the Department or Office Head approving the expense.
+For each business expense reimbursement being requested, the valid business purpose of the expense must be stated, and two approvalss will be needed: the individual who has incurred the expense and is requesting the reimbursement and the appropriate departmental approver.

-- When the individual requesting reimbursement is a Departmental Chairman or Program Head, the second signature will be that of the Dean of the Faculty (9 Nassau Hall).
+- When the individual requesting reimbursement is a Department Chair or Program Head, the second approver will be that of the Dean of the Faculty.

-- When the individual requesting reimbursement is the head of an administrative office, the second signature will be that of the appropriate Vice President or Senior Dean.
+- When the individual requesting reimbursement is the head of an administrative office, the second approver will be that of the appropriate Vice President or Senior Dean.

-- When the individual requesting reimbursement is a Vice President or Senior Dean, the second signature will be that of the Executive Vice President (320 Nassau Hall) or Vice President for Finance and Treasurer (701 Carnegie Center, Suite 431).
+- When the individual requesting reimbursement is a Vice President or Senior Dean, the second sapprover will be that of the Executive Vice President or Vice President for Finance and Treasurer.

-- The authorization for the second signature (approval) may be delegated in writing to an individual in a management position.
-Such delegations must be approved by the Vice President for Finance and Treasurer on an annual basis.
-When neither the Department Chair, nor Office Head, nor the individual’s supervisor, is available, the second signature will be that of the appropriate Vice President or Senior Dean.
+- The authorization for the second approver may be delegated in writing to an individual in a management position.
+When neither the Department Chair, nor Office Head, nor the individual’s supervisor, is available, the second approver will be that of the appropriate Vice President or Senior Dean.

-- When original receipts are required, they must be submitted along with the completed Business Travel Expense Report.
-Please see the “Substantiation and Original Receipts” section of the Business Expense Policy, Departmental Credit Card Policy, and Travel Policy.
+- When original receipts are required, they must be submitted along with the completed Expense Report.
+Please see the “Substantiation and Original Receipts” section of the Business Expense Policy, University Credit Card Policy, and Travel Policy.

-- Under no circumstance may a person authorize reimbursement, or payment of any type, to a family member.
+- Under no circumstance may a person authorize reimbursement, or payment of any type, to a family member or to someone to whom the person reports.
 Family should be interpreted in the broadest sense and includes blood, marital and other significant relationships.